 Migraines are one of the most intense headaches you can experience, often causing debilitating pain for the duration of your migraine attack.
-At American Pain Experts in Oakland Park within Fort Lauderdale, Florida, Neel Amin, MD, offers comprehensive care for migraines, using his expertise in pain medicine to provide treatments that significantly reduce the severity and frequency of migraines.
+At Pain Relief Solutions in Oakland Park within Fort Lauderdale, Florida, Neel Amin, MD, offers comprehensive care for migraines, using his expertise in pain medicine to provide treatments that significantly reduce the severity and frequency of migraines.
 If you need compassionate care and relief from migraines, call the office or schedule an appointment online today.

 Migraines begin when something triggers the cranial nerves, leading to a cascade of events that causes inflammation and affects brain chemicals and blood vessels.